Who doesn’t love a quick and delicious meal, and totally versatile because you can vary with the ingredients that you’ve got?

 The Cooking Equipment Used:

-We hope you like it and that your dish turns out just fine.
+We hope you like this rice and vegetable in the pressure cooker recipe and that your dish turns out perfectly!
 Will you let us know in the comment section below?

 Stay Up to Date